Mushroom Poisoning and the Laboratory's Role in Monitoring Patients

 - Treatment Initiation

-- Treatment - Presenting Examples of the Mushroom for Identification
+- Presenting Examples for Identification

-- Treatment - Group 1—Amanitin (Amatoxins)
+- Treatment: Group 1 Amanitin (Amatoxins)

-- Treatment - Group 1-A—Orellanine (Delayed Kidney Damage)
+- Treatment: Group 1A Orellanine (Delayed Kidney Damage)

-- Treatment - Group 2—Muscimol/Ibotenic Acid (Isoxazole Derivatives)
+- Treatment: Group 2 Muscimol/Ibotenic Acid (Isoxazole Derivatives)

-- Treatment - Group 3—Monomethylhydrazine (Gyromitrin)
+- Treatment: Group 3 Monomethylhydrazine (Gyromitrin)

-- Treatment - Group 6—Psilocybin (Psilocin and Other Indole Derivatives)
+- Treatment: Group 6 Psilocybin (Psilocin and Other Indole Derivatives)

-- Treatment - Group 7—Toxins Unknown and Gastrointestinal Irritants and Miscellaneous Syndromes
+- Treatment: Group 7 Toxins Unknown and Gastrointestinal Irritants and Miscellaneous Syndromes

 - Compendium of Major Toxin Groups